When Will Cruise Lines Sail Again?

 Hurtigruten resumed a limited number of sailings around Norway in June 2020.
 On August 3, Hurtigruten canceled expedition cruises with MS Roald Amundsen, MS Fridtjof Nansen, and MS Spitsbergen for the remainder of August and September 2020.
 For info on individual cancelations visit: https://www.hurtigruten.com/practical-information/coronavirus-update/cancelled/departures/.

-MSC Cruises has suspended all sailings from the U.S. to the Caribbean and The Bahamas, including sailings on MSC Meraviglia, MSC Seaside and MSC Armonia, through to and including December 31, 2020.
-Operations will resume in this region in January 2021.
+MSC Cruises has canceled all cruises departing from Miami and Port Canaveral through to and including May 31, 2021.
+Operations will resume out of this region in June 2021.

 Norwegian Cruise Line

-Oceania Cruises extended its suspensions to include all voyages through and including March 31, 2021.
-The line plans to resume sailings in April 2021.
-All voyage departures aboard Insignia through April 26, 2021 have been canceled, as well as all voyages of the Regatta in Australia and New Zealand through February 2021.
+Oceania Cruises extended its suspensions to include all voyages through and including May 31, 2021.
+The line plans to resume sailings in June 2021.

 Paul Gauguin Cruises